 How to Handle a Cover That’s Frozen to the Water’s Surface

-If you have a mesh cover, don’t be alarmed if it looks as though it might break under the weight of a bit of snow buildup.
-And if your cover ends up looking like it’s frozen to the surface of the water, that’s fairly normal too.
-When the snow/ice begins to melt, that water will travel through the mesh cover and back into your pool, which will then push the cover back up into its normal position.
+If you have a mesh cover, don't be alarmed if it looks as though it might break under the weight of a bit of snow buildup.
+And if your cover looks frozen to the water's surface, that's fairly normal, too.
+When the snow/ice begins to melt, that water will travel through the mesh cover and back into your pool, pushing the cover back up into its normal position.

 Whatever you do, don’t try to break the cover free with a shovel or accelerate the thawing of the snow or ice on top of the mesh.
 Intervening could damage the cover and render it useless, so it’s in your best interest to let nature take its course.